 On the other hand, there are voices inside Europe advocating a more direct link between the European national nodes and RDA Global, relying more at the national level and its structures, especially in the cases where there is substantial national funding.
 It appears that as long as there is EC funding in the RDA Europe 4 project (roughly until May 2020), the organisation at the European level via the RDA Europe Governance Board is given.
 Still, there may be national RDA constituents evaluating more direct links with RDA Global, as currently RDA Germany is doing, in a way enforcing a hybrid scenario.
-In case there are different needs and priorities between the national community and the EU along with its obligations (including KPIs from the EU grant), these need to be tackled and balanced.
+In case there are different needs and priorities between the national community and the EU along with its obligations (including Key Performance Indicators-KPIs from the EU grant), these need to be tackled and balanced.
 This issue may not come up though if the EU KPIs are in-line with the community needs, as the main purpose of such KPIs would be to serve the community.
 In any case, it is clear that RDA structures, national, European or global, have to serve the community and an effort to record their needs is essential to be able to serve them well and remain relevant.
 The issue of national vs. European approaches becomes more relevant after the end of the RDA Europe 4 project, and there may be different approaches in different countries.
 The Task Force members thought that a good level of EC funding, possibly in the form of an Operational Grant would be necessary to sustain some key EU structures, even lightweight.
 Where there is clear consensus among the TF members is the need to maintain the “RDA in Europe” community forum, a forum to gather all major European representatives engaged in RDA to reflect on key points.
 In a way, such a Forum has worked across the RDA EU projects, using the projects to fund different boards and efforts.
 The forum took different shapes along the projects, initially as the RDA Europe Strategy Forum (in RDA Europe 1) and later on (RDA Europe 2 and 3) via the RDA Synchronisation Assembly (SyA), with an effort to engage active RDA WG/IG co-Chairs and other stakeholders.
 In RDA EU 3 the GEDE network was created to organise the data practitioners from the various ESFRIs.
 And finally, there are also efforts to engage with key industrial stakeholders in Europe, although this is challenging and slow.

 While the outcome of all these efforts has still to be seen and evaluated, the important common ground of such attempts has been to create an active "RDA in Europe".
 RDA Europe members need to draw conclusions from these efforts based on the current experiences and reflect on the optimal form of this "RDA in Europe".